matchaxmoxie/matchaxmoxie/README.md

 **Jade Zhao 赵 | First-gen Chinese-American | IU Bloomington '27**

 Luddy Direct Admit and Hudson & Holland Scholar.
-Member of Matcha Green Consulting, an AI strategy consulting startup.
-Currently exploring opportunities in AI development, data engineering, and technology consulting.
+Member of Matcha Green Consulting, working on projects with other students.
+Currently exploring opportunities to keep building and learning.

-This journal documents how I apply research from Kahneman, Thaler, Simon, Sweller, and 34+ other foundational sources across 5 frameworks I use in practice.
-Every entry traces back to peer-reviewed work from the 1950s through 2024.
+This journal documents the projects I built using basic programming concepts.
+Every project uses lists to store data, loops to process information, functions to organize code, and user input/output to interact with people.
+The approaches I use are informed by research from Kahneman, Thaler, Simon, Sweller, and 34+ other foundational sources about how people interact with technology.

-**The Purpose:** I started documenting this because I kept getting asked where my methods come from.
-After working with 38 foundational sources over two years, I needed to organize this information.
-Not for presentation, but because transparency matters when building systems people rely on.
-When someone asks about my methodology, I can reference the research.
-When someone asks about my approach, I can show the foundation.
+**The Purpose:** I started documenting this because I wanted to keep track of what I learned and the projects I built.
+After taking c200 and learning about lists, loops, functions, and algorithms, I realized I should organize my work.
+This journal shows how I use fundamental programming concepts to build things that actually work, and how research principles inform my design decisions.
+When someone asks about my approach, I can show them both the programming concepts I used and the research behind it.

 ---

 ## Background

 - **Path:** Girls Who Code (Python, web dev) → Hudson & Holland Scholar (full-ride) → IU Luddy Direct Admit
 - **Context:** First-generation Chinese-American college student.
 Girls Who Code alumni.
-Part of underrepresented groups in STEM, bringing diverse perspectives to AI development.
+Learning to build programs using lists, loops, functions, and algorithms.
-- **Focus:** User-centered design • Privacy-compliant systems (GDPR/CCPA) • Measurable business impact
+- **Focus:** Building projects with basic programming concepts • Using lists and loops to process data • Creating functions to organize code

 ---